omahs/madara/README.md

 In case of being interested in maintaining the chain' state between runs a base path must be added so the db can be stored in the provided folder instead of a temporal one.
 We could use this folder to store different chain databases, as a different folder will be created per different chain that is ran.
-The following commands shows how to use a newly created folder as our db base path.
+The following commands show how to use a newly created folder as our db base path.

 ```bash
 // Create a folder to use as the db base path